monglet/Wordclock-Wristwatch/README.md

 After downloading, rename folder to 'Watch' and install in Arduino Libraries folder.
 Restart Arduino IDE, then open File->Sketchbook->Library->Watch->Watch sketch.

+This version also adds automatic daylight saving time adjustment for the US and Canada!

 Requires Adafruit_GFX and RTClib libraries.

 Thanks Dano for vector file, lasercut and 3D print work!